Wind of Change (speech): British reactions and attitudes at home

 Most of the reaction following the speech can be seen as a direct response from Conservatives within the British government at the time.
 Macmillan's speech can officially be seen as a declaration of a change in policy regarding the British Empire, but prior government actions had already moved towards a slow process of decolonisation in Africa.
-However, that gradual policy of relinquishing Federation-owned colonies was originally intended to target only areas in West Africa.
+However, that gradual policy of relinquishing colonies owned by the Central African Federation was originally intended to target only areas in West Africa.
 Areas outside of that particular confinement with European inhabitants were not at first seen as threatened by the gradual decolonisation initiated by the British government.
 As such, the aftermath of Macmillan's speech brought not only great surprise but also a feeling of betrayal and distrust by members of the Conservative Party at the time.
 Lord Kilmuir, a member of Macmillan's Cabinet at the time of the speech, went on to regard:

 Few utterances in recent history have had more grievous consequences... in Kenya the settlers spoke bitterly of a betrayal, and the ministers of the Federation approached the British government with equal suspicion.

 These feelings not only resounded with European settlers in the African colonies but also were shared by members of Macmillan's own party who felt that he had taken the party line down the wrong direction.
 That was illustrated through the speed and scale with which decolonisation occurred.
 Following the speech, the British government felt pressure from within from economic and political interests surrounding the colonies.
 Lord Salisbury, another member of the Conservative Party, felt that European settlers in Kenya, alongside the African populace, would prefer to remain under British rule regardless.